top of page

 Lisa Jones.jpg

-Michael Six - Co-Chair
+Kerrie Anderson - Co-Chair

 The radical welcome and true hospitality spelled out in the ECC Constitution first drew me to Mary of Magdala.
 I served on the steering committee during our discernment period which led to joining the ECC.
 I am a lector, member of the Foot Washers and the Adult Education ministry, and an ordained priest with the Ecumenical Catholic Communion.
 Thanks to the open arms of the community, I am free to join my "YES!" to the many faithful who have come before me!
 My gratitude to all of you!